halfpastfouram/collection/README.md

 [![Latest Stable Version](https://poser.pugx.org/halfpastfouram/collection/v/stable.png)](https://packagist.org/packages/halfpastfouram/collection)

 # Collection
-A flexible PHP Collection complete with custom Iterator.
+A flexible PHP Collection complete with custom Iterator, part of the `halfpastfouram` code library.

-This library is still in active development and will be updated until it is deemed completed.

 ## What can you do with a collection?
 A collection is a tool you can use to have a certain level of control over the data you store inside it.
 Where you could use an array in most situations a collection provides a more flexible way to deal with your data.